 CRITERION POINTS TO CONSIDER QUANTITATIVE RESPONSES QUALITATIVE FINDINGS Location, alignment and standard of the road Community were asked to comment of the location of the carriageway in the reserve, (east to west) whether a single carriageway or boulevard and should the alignment be straight or meandering.
-70% consensus support for boulevard style will reduce speed of road users Will be safer for pedestrians Will maintain standard in
+70% consensus support for boulevard style users • Will be safer for pedestrians

-CRITERION POINTS TO CONSIDER QUANTITATIVE RESPONSES QUALITATIVE FINDINGS Parking location and type The foreshore management plan suggests the future construction of small car parks <15 bays, at pedestrian access points to the coastal dual use path north and south of Resolute Way. support for parking to be provided on the west side of the road reserve.
+CRITERION POINTS TO CONSIDER QUANTITATIVE RESPONSES QUALITATIVE FINDINGS Parking location and type The foreshore management plan suggests the future construction of small car parks <15 bays, at pedestrian access points to the coastal dual use path north and south of Resolute Way. to be provided on the west side of the road reserve.
 Angled parking leaves more space, easier for traffic to get in and out Queries as to why parking necessary given that the area is currently used by local walkers, cyclists etc!
 Concerns that parking may be used be for anti-social behaviour Support for limited parking adjacent to existing pathways.
 Workshop 2 33% consensus by participants agreed to a car park at Resolute Way.
 66% of participants disagreed with car parks at all.
 No illustrative findings from the qualitative data

-CRITERION POINTS TO · · QUALITATIVE
+CRITERION POINTS TO QUANTITATIVE QUALITATIVE

 CONSIDER RESPONSES FINDINGS

 Additional Pedestrian Workshop 1 Those supporting additional

 crossing points crossing points for 50% consensus crossing points felt they were

 access to the support for important for safe access to

 coastal foreshore additional the beach

 will be provided at crossing points.

 intersections.
 20% consensus

 There are against additional

 currently crossing points

 additional 10% did not reach

 informal crossing consensus on

 points north and additional

 south of resolute crossing points.

 Way, Vigilant

 Terrace and

 Southern Cross Workshop 2

 Circle.
 66.7% consensus There was no supporting

 from participants evidence from the qualitative

-agreed to an data to explain the decision
+agreed to an additional data to explain the decision

-additional either in support of, or against
+either in support of, or against

-crossing point at the crossing point at Vigilant
+crossing point at Southern Cross the crossing point at Vigilant Terrace.

-Southern Cross Terrace.

 Circle.
+Terrace.

 55.6% consensus

 agreed to an

 additional

 crossing point at

+Vigilant Terrace

-Vigilant Terrace 44.4% did not
+44.4% did not

-reach consensus to an additional
+reach consensus to

+an additional

 crossing point at

 Vigilant Terrace.

 CRITERION POINTS TO QUANTITATIVE QUALITATIVE

 CONSIDER RESPONSES FINDINGS

-Lighting The city provides Lighting was felt to be
+Lighting The city provides Workshop 1 Lighting was felt to be

 a minimum 50% consensus important for safety reasons

-standard of street support for for car drivers and
+standard of street 1 1 for car drivers and

 lighting for safety lighting at pedestrians and to prevent

 (at intersections intersections antisocial behaviour

 and pedestrian 40% consensus

 crossing points support for

 and traffic lighting along the

 calming devices) length of the road.

 The full-length

-lighting of the Workshop 2 77771
+lighting of the Workshop 2

 road has budget 56.6% consensus With respect to lighting

 implications. of participants preferences, the qualitative

-agreed that data indicated concerns about
+1 agreed that data indicated concerns about

-lighting should be visual pollution, cost, loss of privacy for adjoining
+lighting should be visual pollution, cost, loss of

-provided at the intersection and privacy for adjoining properties.
+provided at the privacy for adjoining

+intersection and properties.

-blister islands properties.
+blister islands

 only.

 33% consensus of

 participants were

 unable to reach

 consensus on a

 decision

 Function of The Road has 90% consensus Considerable support for

 Road been designated as support for a roundabouts as traffic

-a coastal foreshore roundabout at calming features.
+Koau a coastal foreshore roundabout at calming features.

-access road Resolute Way.
+access road Resolute Way. cuming reatures.

 The traffic 100% consensus

-calming of this
+calming of this support for a

 road with traffic roundabout at

 treatments such as Hodges Drive.

-roundabouts
+roundabouts Houges Dilve.

-supports this

-function and lower
+supports this function and lower

 speed

-environment
+1 environment